projectcontour/contour/design/gateway-apis-implementation.md

   controllerName: projectcontour.io/ingress-controller
 ```

-If Envoy is intended to be managed then the `managed` struct inside the `envoy` object needs to be populated with a configuration matching the desired enironment.
+If Envoy is intended to be managed then the `managed` struct inside the `envoy` object needs to be populated with a configuration matching the desired environment.
 For example, if deploying to an AWS environment, the `publishing` struct needs to be configured to configure an AWS Load Balancer.
 Similarly, this could be configured to utilize `NodePorts` for exposing Envoy.
 In any case, this must be configured and has no defaults.

 _NOTE: Typically Envoy is deployed as a Daemonset, but not required (could also be a Deployment), so the term fleet is used to identify the set of Kubernetes managed pods which represent an Envoy instance._